The Society of Folk Dance Historians (SFDH)

 CLICK IMAGE TO ENLARGE

 Information: As a legacy of Byzantium from the east and Rome from the west, the pre-Ottoman Balkan Peninsula worshipped in the Orthodox tradition, and to a smaller extent, the Catholic.
-This Christian matrix overlay a still-evident fertility cult and defied the application of boundaries with the addition of Rom and Sephardic Jewish communities.
+This Christian matrix overlay a still-evident fertility cult and defied the application of boundaries with the addition of Romani and Sephardic Jewish communities.

 Foreign overlords further confused the picture.
 Centuries of Ottoman-mandated forced conversion to Islam and immigration of Islamic colonists created an impossible patchwork of religious beliefs and ethnic hatreds as the elite classes used religion as an excuse to tax and steal.
 Bulgarian Orthodox clergy today, however, will tell you that 45 years of Soviet rule destroyed more of Bulgaria's religious heritage than 500 years of Ottoman rule due to Soviet efficiency and high explosives.